-- a) the compensation payable to workers or to a harvester of wildlife deemed to be a worker under subsection 5(1); and - b) the assessable payroll of employers for the year. (per ss.
-1(1) of the Workers' Compensation Acts)
+- "...a prescribed maximum remuneration for any year for the purposes of determining - a) the compensation payable to workers or to a harvester of wildlife deemed to be a worker under subsection 5(1); and - b) the assessable payroll of employers for the year. (per ss.
+1(1) of the Workers'Compensation Acts)